JerseyXS/Interactive-Lab-Hub/Lab 1/README.md

 ![prototype_sketch](IMG_3149.jpg "prototyped device sketch")

 **What concerns or opportunitities are influencing the way you've designed the device to look?**
 This device needs to be aesthetically appealing enough to serve double-duty as the user's furniture in their bedroom.
-Additionally, it needs enough surface area to both reliable charge multiple devices while keeping its utility as a tabletop surface.
+Additionally, it needs enough surface area to both reliably charge multiple devices while keeping its utility as a tabletop surface.
 Finally, the sunrise light has to strike a balance between being big enough for the user to see the light without overburdening their senses.

 ## Part F. Record